Chris-Manna/pokedex/README.md

 - The ability to comment on trainers profiles
 - The ability to comment on monster cards
 - The ability to view "followers" and people you follow
+- Turn this into a single page application

 NOTES:
 - There are some pokemon from each CSV that have the same ID but different Evolutions